-Section 2.1 documented that financial market conditions remained depressed in late 1933 and 1934.
-The above results imply that this continuing weakness in financial markets contributed to the very slow recovery in the durables sector documented in Section 2.3.
+Section 2.1 documents that financial market conditions remained depressed in late 1933 and 1934.
+The above results imply that this continuing weakness in financial markets contributed to the slow recovery in the durables sector observed in the data.
 This finding suggests that increased funding costs due to financial market weakness hindered the recovery from the Great Depression.